As an Amazon Associate, I may earn a commission from qualifying purchases. Please note that you are never charged any extra for that.

 Is overseeding worth it?

 As reality shows overseeding works and it is worthy of the efforts you put on your lawn.
 With proper planning and care, you may find your yard is smiling.
-Lawn generally gets greener, smoother, thicker with proper overseeding.
+Lawn generally gets greener, smoother, thicker with proper implementation.
 If your lawn recovers well, your investment in overseeding will look reasonable.

-FAQs on Fertilize or overseed first.
+FAQs on Fertilizing or overseed first

 When should you overseed?